openfort-xyz/mobile-wallet-protocol-unity-client/README.md

 🚀 **MWP for Unity is now publicly available!** This implementation allows Unity game developers to seamlessly connect their in-game wallets with the broader Web3 ecosystem using **secure deep linking**.

 ## ✨ Features
-Allow any game build on Unity to interact with any wallet supporting the Mobiel Wallet Protocol.
+Allow any game build on Unity to interact with any wallet supporting the Mobile Wallet Protocol.

 ## Getting Started